cacttus/Emscripten_Test/README.md

 Emscripten is a neat tool that compiles C++ and OpenGL into javascript or wasm for the web.

 This is a simple Emscripen test engine with C++ / Opengl / CMake / Linux.

-This should also compile on Windows.
+# Problems
+The express.js server instance doesn't handle queries the right way.
+It doesn't look very nice.

-# How to Run
+# How to Run<br/>

-TODO
+pkg install<br/>
+* cmake
+* emscripten

+npm install<br/>
+* expressjs

 # TODO